 Aren’t you just loving all of the big juicy heirloom tomatoes in the farmer’s markets lately?
 This heirloom tomato and shishito pepper gazpacho takes full advantage of the rich juicy flavors.

-You can find heirloom tomatoes in every shape and color from deep red, to vibrant yellow, to deep purple.
+You can find heirloom tomatoes in every shape and color from deep red, to vibrant yellow, striped green, to deep purple.
+Heirloom tomatoes are full of flavor, and so much better than regular tomatoes.
 For this recipe, I used a combination of red and yellow heirloom tomatoes.
+The flavor is sweet, with a hint of spice from the shishito peppers.

 If you have been reading my blog for awhile, you know I have a love affair with shishito peppers.
 I couldn’t resist adding these to my gazpacho.
 Their mild peppery flavor gives this gazpacho just the right amount of zip, without being spicy.